tombosmansibm/CI-OIDC-Sample/README.md

 Following the steps below will ensure you will have a working local OIDC application.

 1. **Create an OIDC App in Cloud Identity Connect**
 Go to the IBM Cloud Identity portal and create a new application.
-Choose the custom application option.
-In Sign-On Method, choose `Open ID Connect 1.0`.
+Create an "OpenID Connect" application.

 1.1 **Enter the Application URL**
 By default the Application URL will listen on localhost port 3000.
 Enter `http://localhost:3000/` in the input field.